ShipEngine/connect-website/reference/common-types.md

     description: The charge is for something that does not fit into any of the other categories.

 notes:
-  - name: error
-    description: The note is for an error.
-  - name: warning
-    description: The note is for a warning.
-  - name: info
-    description: The note contains info.
-  - name: condition
-    description: The note specifies a condition.
-  - name: back_order
-    description: The note indicates an item is on back order.
-  - name: out_of_stock
-    description: The note indicates that an item is out of stock.
-  - name: in_stock
-    description: The note indicates that the item is in stock.
   - name: gift_message
     description: The note contains a gift message.
   - name: message_to_buyer